VectorMC/Rules/rules.md

 2. Cursing is allowed to a certain extent, excessive cursing may result in a punishment.
 3. You are not allowed to post links that lead to inappropriate websites.
 4. You are not allowed to advertise or post server addresses to other servers that are not affiliated with VectorMC.
-5. Do not insult other players.
+5. Be respectful and maintain a casual atmosphere.
+Hate speech and bigotry will not be tolerated.
 6. DDOS or DOS attacks are not permitted and will result in a **Permanent Ban**.
 7. Exploiting any kind of glitch or bug that gives you or other players an unfair advantage is not allowed.
 8. Do not give your team an unfair advantage.